cul-it/hfs2dfxml/README.md

 * Byte runs not reported for fileobjects
 * Timestamps only include day/month/year and not specific time
 * Tested on CD-ROM disc image of HFS volume only; submissions of additional HFS volumes to do further testing will be happily accepted
-If you encounter a bug or issue not listed above, please feel free to file an issue in GitHub
+If you encounter a bug or issue not listed above, please feel free to file an issue in GitHub.
+There is a DEBUG flag at the top of the script which can be set to `True` and that will produce a logfile named `DEBUG_hfs2dfxml.txt` to assist in debugging.

 ### Contact
 dd388 AT cornell DOT edu

 ### Thank you
-Alex Nelson, Kate Tasker
+Alex Nelson for DFXML guidance and help prioritizing code features.
+Kate Tasker for testing various HFS disk images and supplying data for debugging.